Setting Up a Cassandra Node Cluster

 You will also learn how to secure communication between your nodes, as well as reinforce your cluster against typical failure points.
 The resulting cluster will be production-ready and configured for maximum uptime.

-You must have at least two Cassandra nodes set up and configured according to the Deploy A Scalable And Development-Driven NoSQL DB With Apache Cassandra guide.
-The Cassandra nodes should have equal or similar hardware specs; otherwise, bottlenecks can occur.
+You must have at least two Cassandra nodes set up and configured.
+These nodes should have equal or similar hardware specs; otherwise, bottlenecks can occur.
+To install Apache Cassandra, see the Installing Apache Cassandra guide and select your distribution.

 A working firewall is a necessary security measure.
 Firewall-specific instructions will be presented for UFW, FirewallD, and IPtables.
 Steps for setting up UFW can be found at How to Configure a Firewall with UFW.
 FirewallD instructions are located at Introduction to FirewallD on CentOS.